You’re attending a Bar/Bat Mitzvah ceremony…

 Congratulations on your Bar Mitzvah!

-I still remember when you were just a young 12-year-old like it was yesterday.
+I still remember when you were just a young 12-year-old as if it were yesterday.

 Even though you’re officially a man now – stay the hell away from the alcohol!
 You’re not that kind of “man” yet.